 I also knew that in order to do so, I had to just jump in!
 So I did.

-And how long did it take you to earn your course investment back?
+How long did it take you to earn back your investment in the program?

 What was your biggest fear before you started your business?